sebelga/gstore-node/README.md

 - delete

 ### Pre hooks
-Each pre hook has a "next" argument that you have to call at the end of your function in order to run the next "pre" hook or proceed to saving the entity.
+Each pre hook has a "next" parameter that you have to call at the end of your function in order to run the next "pre" hook or proceed to saving the entity.
 A common use case would be to hash a user's password before saving it into the Datastore.

 ```